Description

 property to access the underlying physics body associated with a Rigidbody

 component.
-This property is useful for interacting with the physics engine directly, such as applying forces or querying physical properties.
+This property is useful for interacting directly with the physics engine, such as applying forces or querying physical properties.
+However, be cautious as the physics body may not always be available, especially if the component is disabled or the physics world is not initialized.

 Example